Fordham takes on Penn State - WTOP News

 Daytona Beach, Florida; Monday, 4 p.m.
 EST

-BOTTOM LINE: Penn State and Fordham meet at Ocean Center in Daytona Beach, Florida.
+BOTTOM LINE: Penn State and Fordham play at Ocean Center in Daytona Beach, Florida.

-The Rams have a 3-3 record in non-conference play.
-Fordham ranks ninth in the A-10 at limiting opponent scoring, allowing 70.5 points while holding opponents to 45.0% shooting.
+The Rams are 3-3 in non-conference play.
+Fordham is fifth in the A-10 with 10.0 offensive rebounds per game led by Abdou Tsimbila averaging 2.3.

-The Nittany Lions have a 5-0 record in non-conference games.
-Penn State is fifth in the Big Ten with 11.0 offensive rebounds per game led by Yanic Konan Niederhauser averaging 2.6.
+The Nittany Lions are 5-0 in non-conference play.
+Penn State ranks ninth in the Big Ten with 35.8 rebounds per game led by Yanic Konan Niederhauser averaging 7.2.

-Fordham scores 73.8 points, 6.8 more per game than the 67.0 Penn State allows.
-Penn State averages 10.2 made 3-pointers per game this season, 3.7 more made shots on average than the 6.5 per game Fordham allows.
+Fordham makes 41.5% of its shots from the field this season, which is 2.2 percentage points higher than Penn State has allowed to its opponents (39.3%).
+Penn State averages 10.2 made 3-pointers per game this season, 3.7 more made shots on average than the 6.5 per game Fordham gives up.

+TOP PERFORMERS: Jackie Johnson III is shooting 47.7% and averaging 19.0 points for the Rams.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.